pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 - `id` ([identity](#data-structure-identity)): Unique, read-only.
 The server-assigned identifier for the event.
 - `time` ([timestamp](#data-structure-timestamp)): The event's time.
 For period events, this is the time the event started.
-- `clientId` (string): A client-assigned identifier for the event when created offline, for temporary reference.
-Only used in batch event creation requests.
-[TODO: currently not implemented; linked to batch creation request.]
-- `folderId`([identity](#data-structure-identity)): Optional.
-Indicates the particular folder the event is associated with, if any.
 - `duration` ([timestamp](#data-structure-timestamp) difference): Optional.
 If present, indicates that the event is a period event.
 Running period events have a duration set to `null`.
-(We use a dedicated field for duration - instead of using the `value` field - as we need specific processing of event durations, intervals and overlapping.)
+(We use a dedicated field for duration — instead of using the `value` field — as we do specific processing of event durations, intervals and overlapping.)
+- `type` (object): The type of the event.
+See the [value types directory](value-types.html) for a list of standard types.
+	- `class` (string): The type's class.
+Events in the same class are considered comparable and convertible.
+	- `format` (string): The type's format.
+Depending on the class, it may indicate a measurement unit, a currency, a string format, an object structure, etc. Together with `class`, it indicates how to handle the event's `value`, if any.
-- `value` (object): Optional.
+- `value` (any type): Optional.
 The value associated with the event, if any.
-This may be a mathematical value (e.g. mass, money, length, position, etc.), or a link to a page, a picture or an attached file.
-To facilitate interoperability, event values are expected to have the following structure:
+Depending on the `type`, this may be a mathematical value (e.g. mass, money, length, position, etc.), a link to a page, location coordinates, etc.
-	- `type` (TODO: value type): The value's type in the form `{type}:{unit}`, for example `mass:kg`.
-[TODO: link to the value types directory when ready.]
-	- `value` (boolean, number, string or `null`): The actual value in the specified type.
+- `folderId`([identity](#data-structure-identity)): Optional.
+Indicates the particular folder the event is associated with, if any.
 - `description` (string): Optional.
 User description or comment for the event.
 - `attachments`: Optional and read-only.
 An object describing the files attached to the event.
 Each of its properties corresponds to one file and has the following structure:
 	- `fileName` (string): The file's name.
 The attached file's URL is obtained by appending this file name to the event's resource URL.